 To do so, open Spotify and click on your profile menu.
 Now press logout from the bottom of the file menu.
 Once you are logged out, write your credentials again on the login screen and log in again.
 It will resolve your offline issue.

 One of the most common causes of Spotify saying ‘You’re offline even when you’re not’ is network or firewall blockage.
 Network blockages occur when your internet service provider (ISP) blocks certain websites or services, such as Spotify.
 Firewalls can also be responsible for the issue, as firewalls are designed to protect a network from malicious activity.
 You can manually add Spotify to Firewall allowed apps to resolve this issue.

 Open the start menu and search “Allow app through Windows firewall.”
 Open the application.
 Now click on “Change settings” to add Spotify.
 Scroll down the list and find Spotify.

-If you cannot find it in the list, click on “Allow another app” and select the app exe file from its location.
+If you cannot find it in the list, click “Allow another app” and select the exe file from its location.
 After selecting the app, click “private” and “public.”
 It will resolve offline issues.

 - Check VPN Connection

 VPN connections are used to bypass geographical restrictions, but sometimes, due to certain issues, they might not work properly.
 If you are using a VPN connection on your device and seeing the wrong message even when you’re online, there can be an issue with your VPN connection.